warren-bank/node-hls-downloader-tubitv/README.md

 "--log-level" <integer>
     Specify the log verbosity level.
       0 = no output (same as --quiet)
-      1 = include only TubiTV episode URLs
+      1 = include only episode TubiTV URLs
+      2 = include only episode ffmpeg commands
-      2 = include all operational metadata (default)
+      3 = include all operational metadata (default)

 "-dr"
 "--dry-run"